-A neuropsychological evaluation usually includes an interview with parents about the child’s history, observation of and interview with the child, and testing.
+For children, the process is different as it involves the parents and teachers.
+A neuropsychological evaluation for children or teens usually includes an interview with parents about the child’s history, observation of an interview with the child, and testing.
 Testing involves paper and pencil and hands-on activities, answering questions, and sometimes using a computer.
 Parents may be asked to fill out questionnaires about their child’s development and behavior.

 Parents are usually not in the room during testing, although they may be present with very young children.
 The time required depends on the child’s age and problem.
 Make sure your child has a good night’s sleep before the testing.
 If your child wears glasses or a hearing aid or any other device, make sure to bring it.
 If your child has special language needs, please alert the neuropsychologist to these.
 If your child is on stimulant medication, such as Ritalin, or other medication, check with the neuropsychologist beforehand about coordinating dosage time with testing.
 If your child has had previous school testing, an individual educational plan, or has related medical records, please bring or send this information and records to the neuropsychologist for review.

 What Do I Tell My Child Before Testing?

 What you tell your child about this evaluation depends on how much he or she can understand.
 Be simple and brief and relate your explanation to a problem that your child knows about such as “trouble with spelling,” “problems following directions,” or “feeling upset.”
 Reassure a worried child that testing involves no “shots.”
 Tell your child that you are trying to understand his or her problem to make things better.
 You may also tell the child that “nobody gets every question right,” and that the important thing is to “try your best.”
 Your child will probably find the neuropsychological evaluation interesting, and the detailed information that is gathered will contribute to your child’s care.

 How Does a Neuropsychological Evaluation Differ From a School Psychological Assessment?